 RIDDOR is the acronym for Reporting of Injuries Diseases and Dangerous Occurrences Regulations 2013.
-The RIDDOR definition or an incident that is classed as ‘RIDDOR reportable’ is ‘A work related death, a work related specified major injury, a work related over-7-day incapacitation injury, a work related 3 day work incapacitaion injury, a work related disease or work related dangerous occurrence’.
+The RIDDOR definition or an incident that is classed as ‘RIDDOR reportable’ is ‘A work-related death, a work-related specified major injury, a work-related over-7-day incapacitation injury, a work-related 3-day work incapacitation injury, a work-related disease or work-related dangerous occurrence’.
 A full list of RIDDOR Reportable Accidents, Diseases and Dangerous Occurrences is listed on the HSE.

-In relation to employers – a Summary of these RIDDOR categories (taken from HSE Website)
+Concerning employers – a Summary of these RIDDOR categories (taken from the HSE Website)

 1. The Death of any Person

-All deaths to workers and non-workers, with the exception of suicides, must be reported if they arise from a work-related accident, including an act of physical violence to a worker.
-The key here is to identify if and how an incident is work related.
+All deaths of workers and non-workers, except for suicides, must be reported if they arise from a work-related accident, including an act of physical violence to a worker.
+The key here is to identify if and how an incident is work-related.

 Do you need H&S Support with a RIDDOR Incident?